openaps/openaps/README.md

 * control - Can enact changes in the world: emails, placing phone calls, SMS, issuing commands to pumps.

+## Install

+See [GettingStarted][GettingStarted] for more important information about versions of software dependencies, but to install from source clone this repo, and issue:

+    sudo  python setup.py develop

 ### Usage